 Mulch can control the temperature of the soil and protect it from drying out.
 You should use a bulky type of organic matter like compost or bark.

 Water your trees at least once a week.
 Watch out for shriveling leaves, which indicate that your plants aren’t getting enough water.

 Once the plant is at least five years old, you won’t have to water at all, even during dry periods, as the plant will have exceptional drought tolerance.

 How to Harvest Eucalyptus

 You should cut the branches of your eucalyptus plant regularly.
-You can use all parts of the plant, including the bark, leaves, and roots, which all contain the valuable essential oil.
+You can use all parts of the plant, including the bark, leaves, and roots, which all contain valuable essential oil.

-If you want to extract the oil, you should having the branches by the stem in an upside-down bundle.
+If you want to extract the oil, you should have the branches by the stem in an upside-down bundle.
 You may also remove the leaves and let them air-dry until they are leathery.
 The leaves can then be stored long-term in glass jars.

 Extracting Eucalyptus Oil

 You can easily distill your eucalyptus plant into your own essential oil by using a common homestead appliance -the Crock Pot!

 To do this, you should start by gathering your eucalyptus leaves.
 You will need about a quarter cup of leaves for every cup of oil you want to make.